fastsharepoint/dscainventory/README.md

 This extension illustrates the following concepts:

-- topic 1
+- CRUD opertions on a SharePoint list
-- topic 2
+- End of Life API integration
-- topic 3
+- Modern UI

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.